joshuaramat/onboarding-app/README.md

 ## Current Features
 * A fully-featured Calendar
 * Integrated Kanban board for tracking progress on aide projects

+## Known bugs
+* Selected theme is not persistent (localStorage)
+* Employees and user profile components do not render

 ## Built With
 * React